Exploring Chilean Fjords: How Glacial Calving Invigorates the Coastal Ecosystem

 For flora and fauna in this precious ecosystem, perhaps nothing is as important as the calving of glaciers.
 Icy areas typically have thin soil, while deep fjords usually have stagnant and oxygen-poor water.
 Both scenarios can result in a barren, impoverished environment, but calving breathes life into the ecosystem.

 Calving stirs up the water column, which is the conceptual column in a body of water from its surface to bottom.
 According to Danino, this stirring “allows oxygen to get to the depths and draws up nutrients from beneath, stimulating biological activity all the way from plankton

 With an abundance of plankton comes plants, fish and other marine life, which can then sustain a range of mammals, larger fish and birds.
 Exploring the glaciers from the deck and while on excursions, we get an inside peek at Chile’s wide range of wildlife in their natural habitat, including endangered species.
-Notable examples are the Magellanic and southern rockhopper penguins, dolphin gulls and southern giant petrels.
-There are also playful elephant seals as well as migrating blue, gray and humpback whales, which feast on the abundant fish and other marine life.
+Notable examples are the Magellanic Penguins, dolphin gulls and southern Giant Petrels.
+There are also playful South American sea lions, as well as migrating humpback whales, which feast on the abundant fish and other marine life.

 While the ecosystem is yet to show any adverse effects from the gradual retreat of Chile’s glaciers, scientists are monitoring it with care.
 In the past, a single calving might have resulted in the loss of an ice block 600 feet (60 meters) wide by 200 feet (30 meters) tall, but climate change is causing calving to occur more frequently and in more significant amounts, resulting in massive losses of ice.